Ruxinliu97/MA615-Final-Project/README.md

 The final project Rmd version in in Project.Rmd.

-The shiny app is published on bu-rstudio-connect.bu server named job Description: https://bu-rstudio-connect.bu.edu/connect/#/content/listing?filter=min_role:viewer&filter=content_type:all
+The shiny app is published on bu-rstudio-connect.bu server named Job Description: https://bu-rstudio-connect.bu.edu/connect/#/content/listing?filter=min_role:viewer&filter=content_type:all

 The orginal codes for shiny app is in the folder:Job --> app.R